Skip to main content

 Is it safe to pressure wash a roof?

 Blasting a roof with a pressure washer is exactly what you should not do.
 High pressure strips the surface off the tiles, forces water underneath, and can crack older clay and concrete.
-We scrape the moss off and then soft wash, applying a biocide at low pressure that kills the moss and algae at the root so it weathers away over the following weeks.
-The tiles are left intact.
+We soft wash it from the ground instead: a biocide applied at low pressure that kills the moss and algae at the root, so the roof clears as the dead growth weathers off over the following weeks.
+No ladders on the roof, and nothing that could crack a tile.

 Why does my roof or wall go green and mossy?